Contours Presents VALI: THE WITCH OF POSITANO

 Special thanks to Annalisa D. Quagliata Blanco, Saul Levine, Byron Davies, Lumia Lightsmith, Stephen Cappel, Nicolas Cadena, Mono No Aware, and Kathy Del Beccaro.

-Davies and Lightsmith co-curated this program.
+Davies and Lightsmith co-curated this screening, in addition to providing the program notes.
 The banner and poster image for this program come courtesy of David Michael Curry, who participated in the filming of Warm Broth.
 Davies’ research project “Materialism and Geographic Specificity in the Philosophy of Film” forms the basis for these screenings, which are supported by Salón de Cines Múltiples.

 BEAUTIFUL RIVERS AND MOUNTAINS PRESENTS: UNBELIEVABLE SADNESS AS I EVER IMAGINED